bennyhuo/KotlinBlogTranslation/original/How do you traverse a map.md

 <p></p>
 {% endraw %}

-This class gets <strong>component functions</strong>, one for each property declared in the primary constructor, <strong>generated automatically</strong> (this is already implemented), same for all the other goodies common for data: <strong>toString()</strong>, <strong>equals()</strong> and <strong>hashCode()</strong> (will be there soon).
+This class gets **component functions**, one for each property declared in the primary constructor, **generated automatically** (this is already implemented), same for all the other goodies common for data: **toString()**, **equals()** and **hashCode()** (will be there soon).
 ## Multiple return values

 How to return multiple things from a function?
-Some think that <strong>tuples</strong> provide a good way of doing this, but the problem there is the same as with Map.Entry: tuple components have no names, so the call site is cluttered with blank “_1” and “_2” or something very similar.
+Some think that **tuples** provide a good way of doing this, but the problem there is the same as with Map.Entry: tuple components have no names, so the call site is cluttered with blank “_1” and “_2” or something very similar.
 So it seems much nicer to handle multiple returns with data classes:

 {% raw %}
 <p></p>